kicka5h/Sys-Admin-Tools/README.md

 <br>

 ### HaveIBeenPwned_User_Audit.ps1
 Uses a combination of Graph API and HaveIBeenPwned API.
-Requires a month or monthly subscription from HaveIBeenPwned.
+Requires a month or monthly subscription from HaveIBeenPwned for $3.50 a month.
 Audits O365 user accounts for breaches present in the HaveIBeenPwned database.
 <br>

 ### Forward_Event.ps1